 AgentSeal published a scan of 1,808 MCP servers earlier this year.
 66% had security findings.
 Not theoretical stuff — actual exploitable issues.

-Here's what stopped me: 76 published MCP skills contained confirmed malicious payloads.
+Here's what stopped me: 824 published MCP skills contained confirmed malicious payloads.
 Credential theft.
 Reverse shells.
 Data exfiltration.
-And five of the top seven most-downloaded skills on one registry?
-Malware.
+Five of the top seven most-downloaded skills on one registry were malware.
 The most popular tools were the most dangerous.

 OWASP published a dedicated MCP Top 10.
 That's how fast this got serious.